vickleford/hawk/README.md

 ## Installation

-Sorry, not available over PyPI yet ;(
+Install from PyPI

+    pip install hawk

-Just grab it from GitHub and install it.
+Or grab it from GitHub and install it.

 	$ git clone https://github.com/vickleford/hawk
 	...